Braden Medicare Insurance' Top 10 Most Frequently Asked Questions About Medicare

 Your effective date for Medicare Parts A and B depends on when you enroll.
 If you enrolled within the three months before your 65th birthday, your effective date is the first day of your Birthday month.
 If you enroll during the month of your 65th birthday, your effective date is the first day of the month after your birthday.

-Should you enroll in the three months following your birthday, your effective date will be the first of the month either three, five, or six months after your birthday month.
-This number goes up for each month you wait.
-For example, if you were born on June 11 and you enrolled in Medicare during the month of August (two months after your birthday), your effective date will be November 1 (five months following your Birthday month).
+If you enroll within three months of your birthday, your effective date will be the first of the month three, five, or six months after your birthday.
+This number increases with each month you wait.
+For example, if you were born on June 11 and enrolled in Medicare in August (two months after your birthday), your effective date will be November 1 (five months after your Birthday month).

 DO YOU HAVE TO JOIN MEDICARE PART D?